Spooky, Sustainable Fun: Champing in a Church in the UK

 These beautiful, historic buildings are rotting in their foundations and visitor donations aren’t enough to keep them going.

-Some pure genius at the CCT stumbled upon the mother of all ideas – rent the churches out to any overnight guest who is crazy enough to want to spend the night in the same place where people who died from the plague are buried.
+Some pure genius at the CCT stumbled upon the mother of all ideas – to rent the churches out to overnight guests.
+Brilliant.

 Entry to the church.